ofaaland/mpifileutils/doc/rst/dfilemaker.1.rst

 DESCRIPTION
 -----------

-dfilemaker creates a number of random directory tree with subdirectories and files of various sizes, that is useful for testing.
+dfilemaker creates a number of random directory trees with subdirectories and files of various sizes, that is useful for testing.

 Directory trees are created under destination_path, which must be a directory,